The Receiving End of Sirens: Name

 I was a cook at a place called McCarthy's Pub in Massachusetts.
 A bunch of police cars and ambulances went screaming by and the name popped into my head.
 Like, thinking about how people never really think about what's "on the receiving end of sirens," because it's such a common thing just to hear the sirens.
 Especially if you live in a city, it just becomes this commonplace thing, nobody thinks twice about it anymore.
 Even though there's so much awful stuff going on in the world, and horrible things that happen to people, it's kind of like "out of sight, out of mind."
 It's just kind of a sad thing.
 So it's kind of a commentary on that.
 It also works on a couple of levels.
-It can be taken as the Greek mythology example with the Sirens that lure sailors in with their singing, so being on the receiving end of those sirens isn't a great thing.
+It can be taken as the Greek mythology example with the sirens that lure sailors in with their singing, so being on the receiving end of those sirens isn't a great thing.
 It works both ways.

 The band has also been known to perform under the pseudonym The Red Eye of Soromon [sic], also abbreviated TREOS.
-Cook explained the name change in an interview for www.drivenfaroff.com:
+Cook explained the name change in an interview: